coderolls/coderolls-blog/_posts/java-basic/2021-12-06-for-each-loop.md

 It provides a better approach to traversing the array or collection.

 In a simple for loop, we initialize the variable and write the condition for that variable.
-But in for each loop, we do not have to initialize a variable or write any condition for that.
+But in the enhanced loop, we do not have to initialize a variable or write any condition for that.

 The foreach loop is always used to traverse over the array or any collection.